 Parents are responsible for providing any additional instructional preparation deemed necessary for the Bar/Bat Mitzvah at their own expense.
-Regular attendance at Religious/Hebrew School (two days each week) and services should more than prepare students for their Bar/Bat Mitzvah eliminating the need for any additional private instruction.
-Students will also be provided with individual instruction by the rabbi at not cost to the family.
+Regular attendance at Religious School (two days weekly) and services should more than prepare students for their Bar/Bat Mitzvah eliminating the need for any additional private instruction.
+Students will also be provided with individual instruction by the rabbi at no cost to the family.